noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 ## **Draft Notes:**
-**Will remove funky colors in final submission and cite all sources that are currently links**
+**Will remove funky colors/font in final submission and cite all sources that are currently links**